 In the ClassroomUse the ideas found in this lesson to incorporate dance into your lessons that feature the Caribbean or South American countries.
 For example, when studying the history of Cuba, include ideas from this lesson and additional information about the dances that originated in the country to help students engage in a deeper understanding of the culture.
 As students share their research and presentations, provide them with various options to share their learning.
-For example, allow students to choose from Sway, reviewed here, to create a multimedia presentation or offer students the opportunity to create a video presentation using Biteable, reviewed here, or another video creation tool.
+For example, allow students to choose from Sway, reviewed here, to create a multimedia presentation, or offer students the opportunity to create a video presentation using Binumi, reviewed here, with voice overs and templates.

 Grades6 to 12

 tag(s): 1600s (17), 1700s (35), 1800s (63), 20th century (49), american revolution (75), civil war (128), colonial america (93), colonization (18), gettysburg (16), gettysburg address (13), native americans (85), OER (43), washington (22), westward expansion (36)